MichalKuk10/gender-detector/README.md

 # Gender-detector

+## Genderal Info

-## Algorithm to determinate gender based on the name
+Algorithm to determinate gender based on the name

 ## Technologies

   - Java 11
   - Spring
   - Maven